ligioca/task-automation-games/README.md

 To check the report locally, run the following command after the test execution:

 `allure generate ./allure-results --clean && allure open ./allure-report`

+## Formatting:
+Use command `npm run lintfix` to get the formatting issues fixed.

 WIP:
 UPDATE DOCKER